-If your vehicle has a power loss, such as a dead battery, you can still raise the top manually by turning the valve in the driver's side of the hatch.
+If your vehicle has a power loss, such as a dead battery, you can still raise or lower the top manually by turning the valve in the driver's side of the trunk.

 - 1. Open the hatch and find the tab located along the driver's side trim panel. - 2.
-Lift up the tab and turn the valve counterclockwise to release the hydraulic pressure. - 3.
-Turn the ignition key to LOCK.
+Lift up the tab and turn the valve clockwise to release the hydraulic pressure. - 3.
+Make sure the key is in LOCK.